 Another method that has gained popularity, is the idea of responsive web design (RWD).
 This method will detect the screen size of a device and deliver a version of the page requested in a template, optimally-styled and rearranged for the range of widths the current user’s device falls in.
 Responsive web design allows you to make the most of precious mobile screen real estate.
 Elements that may be important and engaging may be moved to the top of the page without scaling them down beyond readability.
 Menu items can be collapsed into a dropdown to take up less space.
 Elements that provide secondary usability or may have less merit for mobile users can be hidden.
 All of this while still presenting the same content of the page, that a desktop user would see, to a mobile audience.

-So, what if you want your entire website to be accessible in a mobile-friendly format, but you know that your mobile users would benefit from content, navigation and functionality specifically tuned to them?
+So, what if you want your entire website to be accessible in a mobile-friendly format, but you know that your mobile users would benefit from content, navigation, and functionality specifically tuned to them?
 You would need to be able to rewrite content, optimizing it for mobile, and serve it to only your mobile audience.
-You would need a simplified navigation that could drive your mobile audience to key sections.
-You would want to make it easy for users to use their applications native to their mobile device to get in touch with you, or find you.
+You would need simplified navigation that could drive your mobile audience to key sections.
+You would want to make it easy for users to use their applications native to their mobile devices to get in touch with you or find you.